 Lavender Bath Salts Benefits

 There are multiple benefits you can gain from this lavender Bath Salt Recipe.
-One of the main ingredients, Epsom salt, is made of magnesium and sulfate, so unlike table salt, it has healing properties.
+One of the main ingredients, Epsom salt, is magnesium and sulfate, which have healing properties, unlike table salt.

 Here are the main benefits of bath salts if added to your weekly routine.